 The Fine Arts Department at Redeemer aims to facilitate student discovery and participation in God’s glory through the visual arts, music and drama.
 Teachers invite students into the creative process as co-participants with the Creator of the universe as they design, create, and perform.

-By 6th grade, students may choose a two or three day a week Instrumental Band class in which they will learn to play brass or woodwind instruments.
+By Junior High, students may choose a two or three day a week Instrumental Band class in which they will learn to play brass or woodwind instruments.
 Students choose instruments based on best fit and work towards proficiency through practice both in and outside of class.
-High school students meet five days a week and earn Fine Arts credits required for graduation.
+High School students meet five days a week and earn Fine Arts credits required for graduation.
 Concerts showcase group performances, allowing younger and older students to play together.
 Band students will also have the opportunity to participate in professionally judged performances at least once yearly.